kevinboone/txt2epub/README.md

 # fork
 This is a fork from the kevinboone/txt2epub program.
-The update adds a paragraph indent feature (enabled with -p or --para-indent).
+The update adds a paragraph indent option (enabled with -p or --para-indent).
 When enabled, the text will be formatted so that paragraphs are separated by indent instead of the blank line space in-between.
 The update requires minor changes to the files main.c, text.c, and text.h.
 The locations of the changes are documented above the code block for each file (click the 3-dots box [...] to expand and show changes).

 # txt2epub